aswaroop976/aswaroop976.github.io/chip8_microcontroller_port.md

             }
         }

--   After loading the ROM into the Chip8&rsquo;s memory(I will expand more on how I do this in my frontend section), I fetch the current instruction using the program counter(this points to the instruction to be fetched).
+-   After loading the ROM into the Chip8&rsquo;s memory(expanded on below), I fetch the current instruction using the program counter(this points to the instruction to be fetched).
 Then I increment the program counter to point to the next instruction to be fetched(for control/branch instructions the opcode handler will set the program counter accordingly).
 Then using the opcode from the instruction fetched I can get the relevant opcode handler from the jump table.
+-   Below I show the load program function which is how I load a buffer containing the ROM instructions into the chip8&rsquo;s memory(instructions from the ROM shoud be stored in the range 0x200 to 0xFFF in the chip8 memory):

+        pub fn load_program(&mut self, program: &[u8]) {
+            for (i, &byte) in program.iter().enumerate() {
+                self.memory[0x200 + i] = byte;
+            }
+        }

-<a id="orge5cffa5"></a>
+<a id="orgc73ffeb"></a>

 ## Frontend(Microcontroller port)

-<a id="orge2a7d67"></a>
+<a id="org7a96427"></a>

 ### Hardware